Knorr2710/4F/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you witness or experience any behavior that violates this Code of Conduct, please report it promptly to the project maintainers/administrators by contacting [CONTACT_EMAIL].
+If you witness or experience any behavior that violates this Code of Conduct, please report it promptly to the project maintainers/administrators by contacting s3974781@rmit.edu.vn.

 All reports will be kept confidential, and appropriate actions will be taken in response to violations, including warnings, temporary or permanent bans from the community, or other measures as necessary.